enix/x509-certificate-exporter/README.md

 For advanced configuration, see the program's `--help` :

 ```
-Usage: x509-certificate-exporter [-hv] [--debug] [-d value] [--exclude-label value] [--exclude-namespace value] [--expose-per-cert-error-metrics] [--expose-relative-metrics] [-f value] [--include-label value] [--include-namespace value] [-k value] [-l value] [--max-cache-duration value] [-p value] [-s value] [--trim-path-components value] [--watch-kube-secrets] [parameters ...]
+Usage: x509-certificate-exporter [-hv] [-b value] [--debug] [-d value] [--exclude-label value] [--exclude-namespace value] [--expose-per-cert-error-metrics] [--expose-relative-metrics] [-f value] [--include-label value] [--include-namespace value] [-k value] [-l value] [--max-cache-duration value] [-s value] [--trim-path-components value] [--watch-kube-secrets] [parameters ...]
+ -b, --listen-address=value
+                address on which to bind and expose metrics [:9793]
      --debug    enable debug mode
  -d, --watch-dir=value
                 watch one or more directory which contains x509 certificate
                 files (not recursive)
      --exclude-label=value
                 removes the kube secrets with the given label (or label
                 value if specified) from the watch list (applied after
                 --include-label)
      --exclude-namespace=value
                 removes the given kube namespace from the watch list
                 (applied after --include-namespace)
      --expose-per-cert-error-metrics
                 expose additionnal error metric for each certificate
                 indicating wether it has failure(s)
      --expose-relative-metrics
                 expose additionnal metrics with relative durations instead
                 of absolute timestamps
  -f, --watch-file=value
                 watch one or more x509 certificate file
  -h, --help     show this help message and exit
      --include-label=value
                 add the kube secrets with the given label (or label value if
                 specified) to the watch list (when used, all secrets are
                 excluded by default)
      --include-namespace=value
                 add the given kube namespace to the watch list (when used,
                 all namespaces are excluded by default)
  -k, --watch-kubeconf=value
                 watch one or more Kubernetes client configuration (kind
                 Config) which contains embedded x509 certificates or PEM
                 file paths
  -l, --expose-labels=value
      --max-cache-duration=value
                 maximum cache duration for kube secrets. cache is per
                 namespace and randomized to avoid massive requests.
- -p, --port=value  prometheus exporter listening port [9793]
  -s, --secret-type=value
                 one or more kubernetes secret type & key to watch (e.g.
                 "kubernetes.io/tls:tls.crt"
      --trim-path-components=value
                 remove <n> leading component(s) from path(s) in label(s)
  -v, --version  show version info and exit
      --watch-kube-secrets
                 scrape kubernetes.io/tls secrets and monitor them
 ```

 ## FAQ